 The DMin program has two semesters – winter and summer.
 Students should apply no later than September 15 for the winter semester, which runs from late October through early March, and March 15 for the winter semester, which runs from early May through early September.

 Yes!
 Students who do not have an MDiv may be admitted to the program through MDiv equivalency.
-For more information on equivalency, please email DMin@DenverSeminary.edu.
+For more information on equivalency and admission requirements, please email DMin@DenverSeminary.edu.

 The DMin program attracts students from all over the world and we highly value international applicants.
 See our International Admissions section for more information on what is required for international applicants.